-Access to strong early childhood programs is critical for child development, and for North Carolina’s working families – especially for essential personnel who are fighting the COVD-19 pandemic.
+Access to strong early childhood programs is critical for child development, and for North Carolina’s working families.

 Fighting Poverty